 Every house was built with specific style references.
-Mid-Century Modern, Victorian, Craftsman, Tudor, Ranch, American Colonial, Storybook, Queen Anne—sometimes in combination.
-Each style has rules and conventions that should not be ignored.
+Whether your home is a Mid-Century Modern, Victorian, Craftsman, Tudor, Ranch, Dutch Colonial, or Queen Anne, each style has conventions that should not be ignored.
 Look at the details from every aspect of the house and consider how they can relate to your cabinetry.
-Is there crown or base molding, what does the front of the house look like, how open are the rooms, what does the front porch look like, what do the windows and doors look like, what does the bathroom cabinetry look like?
-These questions are essential for choosing the best cabinetry style and finish for your space.
+How open are the rooms?
+Is there crown or base molding?
+What does the exterior of the house look like?
+What style are your windows and doors?
+Looking at the overall aesthetic of your home is important when choosing the best cabinetry style and finish for your space.

 As important as the details are, considering the proportions is even more crucial.
 You may make eclectic design choices for the style of cabinetry, but whatever you do, you must observe the proportions of the house.
-Each house adheres to a strict set of proportions.
-These proportions instantly tell a trained eye when the house was built.
-Deviating from these proportions will be immediately apparent to a design professional—and even untrained eyes will sense that something is “off”.
-Don’t put 36” upper cabinets into a low ceiling kitchen just because that’s the standard size they come in, or don’t butt new cabinets right up against the wall to fit as much storage there as you can.
-There are specific proportions for how close to the wall they should be, how far away from the ceiling they should be, etc. You can get away with different style cabinetry and still have it look good if it is proportioned correctly.
+Each house adheres to a strict set of proportions which instantly tell a trained eye when the house was built.
+Deviating from these proportions will be immediately apparent to a design professional, and even untrained eyes can sense that something is off.
+Don’t put 36” upper cabinets into a kitchen with a low ceiling just because that’s the standard size the cabinets come in or butt new cabinets right up against the wall to cram in extra storage.
+The experts at Versatile will ensure that your new cabinetry fits perfectly into your existing space.

-In Germany it’s common practice to take your kitchen cabinetry as well as countertops with you when you move into a new home because they’re viewed like appliances.
-People buy very high end, long lasting cabinetry and counters and keep them forever, passing them down for generations.
-At the turn of the 20thcentury it was very uncommon to see built-in cabinets or islands in a kitchen.
-Freestanding Hoosier style cabinets and islands with ornate millwork details and legs were much more common.
-Back then cabinets were literally furniture, but it’s possible to still have that same feel today with built-ins.
-If you think of your cabinetry the same way you think about a bed frame or a couch or table – really making sure it fits the space and compliments other design aspects of the house – then you’re likely to end up with much better cabinets, both in quality and in style.
+In Germany, it’s common practice to take your kitchen cabinetry and countertops with you when you move into a new home because they’re seen as furniture.
+People buy very high-end, long-lasting cabinetry and counters and keep them forever, passing them down for generations.
+At the turn of the 20th Century, it was very uncommon to see built-in cabinets or islands in a kitchen.
+Freestanding Hoosier-style cabinets and islands with ornate millwork details and legs were much more common.
+While modern American homeowners might prefer built-in cabinets, choosing high quality cabinets will still improve the overall beauty and longevity of your home.

-The enduring trend of modern-chic open kitchens is much like the over-used open office plan.
-It started with a famous designer, but has been poorly copied for far too long.
-The problem is that many people who cook actually tend to crave closed spaces, even if they aren’t fully aware of it.
-Nobody needs to see you cut yourself, see how much butter is going into the meal you’re making, or see you use canned ingredients.
-Think about a restaurant: even a restaurant with an open kitchen has a hidden prep kitchen, and most restaurants don’t have the kitchen visible at all.
+The enduring trend of open kitchens is much like the over-used open office plan: they’ve been used for far too long, and they don’t work for everyone.
+Many people who cook actually tend to prefer closed spaces, even if they aren’t fully aware of it.
+You don’t want guests to see the mess you’re making, the piled up dishes in the sink, how much butter you folded into that soup, the spots of tomato sauce on your kitchen floor, or your reliance on too many canned ingredients.
+Even restaurants with open kitchens often have hidden prep kitchens, and most restaurants don’t have the kitchen visible at all.
 There is a line between showmanship and comfort that needs to be observed, and intelligent cabinetry design will address this.
-Don’t be afraid to embrace tall cabinets that fill your kitchen.
-Sacrificing storage and privacy to have an open kitchen or open counters for showmanship isn’t worth it.
-Don’t be afraid to pack in the cabinets (as long as you’re observing the correct proportions, of course).
-If you really desire the open space, consider opting for open front cabinetry with an interesting wallpaper or paint color to make the room feel as if it’s transitioning seamlessly into the walls, while also giving you a nice room accent and plenty of storage.
+Sacrificing storage and privacy to have an open kitchen often isn’t worth it.
+If you really desire an open feel, consider opting for open-front cabinetry with an interesting wallpaper or paint color to make the room feel as if it’s transitioning seamlessly into the walls, while also giving you a nice room accent and plenty of storage.

-Cabinetry is available in different grades.
-You have inexpensive modular stock cabinetry, semi-custom cabinetry, and high end full custom cabinetry.
-Ikea and other economical pressboard cabinets can be a great choice for certain projects.
-You get a decent amount of options for configuration and finish while keeping it very budget-friendly.
+Cabinetry is available in different grades from inexpensive modular stock cabinetry to semi-custom cabinetry to high-end fully custom cabinetry.
+IKEA and other economical pressboard cabinets can be a great choice for certain projects as they provide a range of options for configuration and finish while being very budget-friendly.
 The step up from that is semi-custom cabinetry.
-Semi-custom cabinets are essentially stock cabinets that you can change certain dimensions and details of.
-The issues with semi-custom cabinets are with the quality and the time.
-Semi-custom cabinets are made with economy-grade materials, but require time and budget for a designer to make sure the details are perfect—a big expense when the end result is not appreciably different from stock cabinets.
-Designers take on all the responsibility that comes with a full kitchen remodel, but they end up having to do the same amount of work as if they were full custom cabinets, so in the end the only difference is the quality and materials used.
-Perhaps stock cabinets are suitable for your project, perhaps full-custom is the way to go—but don’t mess around with the in-between.
+Semi-custom cabinets are essentially stock cabinets that have the option of changing certain dimensions and details.
+Semi-custom cabinets are made with economy-grade materials, but require time and budget for a designer to make sure the details are perfect, and this leads to a big expense for an end result that is not appreciably different from stock cabinets.
+Perhaps stock cabinets are suitable for your project, or perhaps full-custom cabinets are the way to go, but don’t mess around with the in-between.

 Special thanks to Anne De Wolf for sharing her insights with us for this article.